 Romen returns with a blanket.
 "I'll be right back," he says.
-"Don't worry," he says and steps through the door.

-"Cover her," she says, stroking the key with her thumb.
+"Don't you worry," he says, and opens the door.
+"Step on it," she says, stroking the key with her thumb.
+Then hands her He key Should we let her go, little rudderless, homeless thing?
+We could let her stay, under certain circumstances.